Blackboard Learn: Criticism

 Blackboard Inc. has had several legal issues, including faulty patent rights claims.
 In addition, a number of educational institutions, teachers, and students have expressed concerns about the reliability of Blackboard.
-McMaster University in Hamilton, Ontario, Canada, has replaced their Blackboard system after multiple problems during one year of use.
-Citing numerous glitches and high costs, many universities are turning to the cheaper, open source alternative Moodle, including University of Montana, Vassar College, California State University, Long Beach, and many other schools.
 Rensselaer Polytechnic Institute's implementation of the system notably suffered sporadic outages in the Grade Book section during the finals of the Fall 2014 semester.

-In Spring 2020, during the coronavirus pandemic, Fairfax County Public Schools, one of the largest school systems in the United States with 189,000 students, abandoned Blackboard Learn 24/7 after weeks of unsuccessful attempts to use it.
+In spring 2020, during the coronavirus pandemic, Fairfax County Public Schools, one of the largest school systems in the United States with 189,000 students, abandoned Blackboard Learn 24/7 after weeks of unsuccessful attempts to use it.
 The issues included poor security allowing live sessions to be hacked and disrupted, and inability for the system to cope with the volume of students and teachers even on the days when only elementary schools were using the system.

+One of Blackboard's biggest contracts, City University of New York, comprising 25 schools and over 275,000 students, announced that the university is ending its contract.
+Students there have criticized Blackboard for its cluttered appearance, glitches and inconvenient maintenance times.
+This transition is set to begin in Spring 2024 and finish by the end of 2025.